ls1intum/Artemis/docs/user/plagiarism-check.rst

 * **Instructors can enable the CPC.** - Instructor can turn the CPC on and off for a particular exercise.
 Default: `OFF`.
 * **Instructors can enable the post due date checks.** - Instructor can configure the CPC to test the exercise one more time the night after the exercise due date.
 This allows to test submission posted shortly before the due date.
 Default: `OFF`.
 * **Instructors can set the response period for the significant similarity plagiarism case.** - Instructor can specify for how long after the exercise due date a student will be able to submit a complaint.
 Default: `7 days`.
 Min: `7 days`.
 * **Instructors can set the similarity threshold.** - Instructor can specify the similarity threshold for the plagiarism check performed by the CPC.
+Optimal value for this parameter depends on an individual exercise.
+Similarity above the threshold does not implicate plagiarism.
 Default: `90%`.
 * **Instructors can set the minimum score.** - Instructor can specify the minimum submission score for the plagiarism check performed by the CPC.
 Default: `0`.
 * **Instructors can set the minimum size.** - Instructor can specify the minimum submission size for the plagiarism check performed by the CPC.
 Default: `50`.